-St. Paul considered himself to be Timothy’s spiritual father, which is why v.2 reads, “To Timothy, my true child in the faith.”
-At the time Paul wrote this, his world-altering ministry was in its twilight and he was passing on the baton to the next generation of defenders of the faith.
-And so, we may consider this Epistle a letter to a young pastor.
+Saint Paul considered himself to be Timothy’s spiritual father, which is why verse 2 reads, “To Timothy, my true child in the faith.”
+At the time Paul wrote this, his world-altering ministry was in its twilight, and he was passing on the baton to the next generation of defenders of the faith.
+So, we may consider this Epistle a letter to a young pastor.

 So, how did Paul and Timothy meet?
 Well, it was not on Facebook.
 Paul first met the young man when he passed through Lystra on his second missionary journey.
 Paul heard of his reputation and invited him to join his missionary team (Acts 16.1-3).
 Timothy began his vicarage under the Apostle’s tutelage.
 They knew each other the way a father and son can know and love each other.

 Paul’s purpose in 1 Timothy is to help his spiritual son remain true and bold.
-In the opening verses he exhorts him to hold on to the true faith (v.2), to defend the true doctrine (vv.3-4), to uphold the true use of the Law (vv.6-11), and to cherish a true love (v.5).
-Simply put, Paul writes to embolden Timothy, despite his youth, to defend the faith through those things he learned at St. Paul’s Theological Seminary; things he had sworn to do in his ordination vows.
+In the opening verses he exhorts him to hold on to the true faith (verse 2), to defend the true doctrine (verses 3-4), to uphold the true use of the Law (verses 6-11), and to cherish a true love (verse 5).
+Simply put, Paul writes to embolden Timothy, despite his youth, to defend the faith through those things he learned at Saint Paul’s Theological Seminary; things he had sworn to do in his ordination vows.

-Paul got specific about the things Timothy was to uphold and defend, even with his very life, if it came to that.
-Timothy was to safeguard and promulgate the Holy Gospel of Jesus Christ: the good news that God’s Kingdom has come through the atonement of the Son of God on the Cross and its benefits come to us through the Gospel Word and blessed Sacraments – all of them.
+Paul got specific about the matters Timothy was to uphold and defend, even with his very life, if it came to that.
+Timothy was to safeguard and promulgate the Holy Gospel of Jesus Christ: The good news that God’s Kingdom has come through the atonement of the Son of God on the cross and its benefits come to us through the Gospel Word and blessed Sacraments.

-Paul is entreating Timothy to be a man of Biblical conviction, a man stout in the theology of the Bible, a man who will, “believe, teach, and confess,” according to the Apostolic faith.
-Paul knows how in this Gospel business ‘milquetoast’ pastors will get trampled underfoot.
-He has been there and seen wishy-washy pastors driven about by every wind of doctrine and devoured by the Devil because their theology is not tight.
-Men of no conviction: politically correct talking heads with manicures and politic-speak.
-Those guys, Paul wants nothing to do with.
+Paul is entreating Timothy to be a man of Biblical conviction, a man stout in the theology of the Bible, a man who will “believe, teach, and confess” according to the apostolic faith.
+Paul knows how in this Gospel business “milquetoast” pastors will get trampled underfoot.
+He has been there and seen wishy-washy ministers driven about by every wind of doctrine and devoured by the Devil because their theology is not tight.
+They were men of no conviction; politically correct talking heads with manicures and politic-speak.
+Paul wants nothing to do with those guys.
 If they cannot articulate the doctrine of justification by grace through faith and delineate the Sacraments, they are dangerous in their confessional weakness.

 Paul’s concern is for false teachers who will draw the people of God away from the Gospel truth.
-The contemporary church faces the same danger.
-The myths of the present day are extrabiblical texts which are treated as Scripture or which undermine true Scripture.
+The contemporary Church faces the same danger.
+The myths of the present day are extrabiblical texts which are treated as Scripture, or which undermine true Scripture.
 The Book of Mormon falls into this category.
 So does the so-called Gospel of Thomas or the popular The Bible Code.
 Many evangelical discussions on the end times also fall into this category.
-Likewise the doctrines of Purgatory and St. Mary’s status as co-redeemer are extrabiblical myths.
+Likewise, the doctrines of Purgatory and Saint Mary’s status as co-redeemer are extrabiblical myths.
 Homosexual ordination, a female priesthood, ambiguity about human life, a functionalist view of Holy Ministry, and Platonic trivializing of the Sacraments are exactly the kind of “different teachings” the Bible condemns.

 True sons and daughters in the faith are commanded not to teach such things for two reasons.
-First, they, “promote speculations rather than the stewardship from God that is by faith” (1.4).
-The other reason not to teach false doctrine, it is a complete waste of time.
-“Certain persons,” Paul says in v.6, “by swerving from these, have wandered away into vain discussion.”
+First, they, “...promote speculations rather than the stewardship from God that is by faith” (1:4).
+The other reason not to teach false doctrine: It is a complete waste of time.
+“Certain persons,” Paul says in verse 6, “by swerving from these, have wandered away into vain discussion.”
 In Galatians, Paul attacks false teaching because the Gospel is at stake.
-Here the problem is not so much a gospel issue as a stewardship issue.
-Heterodoxy is a waste of time, full of gossip, divisive and subversive to sound theology and ministry.
-It undermines the mission, ministry and minister.
+Here, the problem is not so much a gospel issue as a stewardship issue.
+Heterodoxy is a waste of time and full of gossip, divisiveness, and is subversive to sound theology and ministry.
+It undermines the mission, ministry, and minister.

 False doctrine does just the opposite.
 The problem with heterodoxy is not only that it is unorthodox, but also how it leads to controversy.
 It disturbs the life and love of the Church.
 Only true doctrine teaches people how to love God and others.
 Love is the best test for our theology, for true love and true doctrine go together.
 Liberal theology wants love without doctrine.
 On the other hand, some churches are willing to go without the love as long as they maintain sound doctrine.
 But this is neither true love nor true doctrine.
 Wherever doctrine is purest, love must be the highest.